AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Related Work

-\textbf{Machine Learning-based Analysis.} The machine learning-based systems \cite{DBLP:conf/securecomm/AaferDY13,DBLP:conf/icse/YangXALXE15,DBLP:conf/icse/AvdiienkoKGZARB15,DBLP:conf/icse/GorlaTGZ14,DBLP:conf/ccs/ZhuD16} are designed for identifying malicious app behaviors.
-The inaccurate graph structures caused by ICC, reflection or other mechanisms bring difficulties in extracting precise features from apps.
-For instance, the unresolved reflection methods are treated as being security-sensitive \cite{DBLP:conf/icse/YangXALXE15}, which causes false positives in detection results.
-The combination of \oursystem's results and the existing graph structures can be used to extract precise features for training more effective models for behavioral identification.
+Machine learning-based systems \cite{yang2015appcontext,DBLP:conf/icse/AvdiienkoKGZARB15} can identify malicious app behaviors.
+Imprecise graph structures caused by ICC, reflection or others bring difficulties in extracting precise features from app code.
+For instance, the unresolved reflective APIs are treated as being security-sensitive~\cite{yang2015appcontext}, which causes false positives in detection.
+The combination of \oursystem's results and the existing graph structures can help extract precise features for training more effective models for behavioral identification.